Designing Majorana Quasiparticles in InAsP Quantum Dots in InP Nanowires with Variational Quantum Eigenvalue Solver: Variational Quantum Eigensolver for a Kitaev chain

 We utilize four ansätze (quantum circuits) throughout the variational calculation, namely Even, Odd, Efficient SU(2), and Hamiltonain variational ansatz (HVA) \cite{wiersema2020exploring, wecker2015progress}.
 Inspired by the fact that in the TP, the ground state of even (odd) subspace has equal contribution of all even (odd) configurations, we construct the even (Odd) ansatz based on this feature, i.e. we consider all configurations in the subspace, and assign variational parameters to them.

 The Efficient SU(2) consists of layers of single qubit operations spanned by the SU(2) group and CX entanglements.
-HVA is directly built from the Hamiltonian \ref{app1}.
-As an illustration, we look at the even ansatz for 3 qubits in Fig~\ref{even_ansatz_circuit}.
+HVA is directly built from the Hamiltonian (see Appendix \ref{app1}).
+As an illustration, we look at the even ansatz for 3 qubits in Figure \ref{even_ansatz_circuit}.
 This ansatz essentially creates all the even configurations using the $R_y$ and CNOT operations, and assigns variational parameters to each configuration.